ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #### **DoProgram**

-In the agent's program lies its basic operating logic.
+This method is executed when agent checked initiation condition successfully.
 Using program, the agent processes an input construction and generates an output construction.
 Each agent performs action with the help of its program.

 ```cpp